tespechit/Creamy/README.md

 You don't need to be a developer.
 I am also looking to translate Creamy to more languages (currently it's in English and Spanish only), so if you want to collaborate just let me know.

+# Credits & Acknowledgements

+Creamy user interface is based in the theme AdminLTE by http://www.almsaeedstudio.com

 # License

 The MIT License (MIT)